omkarfadtare/Essential/README.md

 ![image](https://github.com/omkarfadtare965/Essential/assets/154773580/2b7eb970-556d-4f3c-ae8f-15294df568c8)

+## Git & Github:

-## Git:
+1) Git:
-- Git is a version control system that helps you keep track of changes in your files over time.
-It allows multiple people to work on the same project simultaneously, tracks modifications, and helps you collaborate with others while maintaining a history of changes.
+- Git is a distributed version control system or tool that enables collaboration among multiple contributors by allowing them to work on the same project concurrently.
-- Git helps you manage and organize your project's development, making it easier to work with others and keep a record of all the changes made to your files.
+- It helps you manage and track changes in your code or project over time.
-- a version control system (VCS) is a tool that helps you keep track of changes to your files over time.
-It allows you to save different versions of your work, so you can go back to earlier states if needed.
-- Git Kraken, Github dekstop, bitbucket, gitlab (As a programmer its always good to use terminal)
+- Git can be used through the command line interface, but various GUI tools, such as GitKraken or GitHub Desktop, provide a visual interface for those who prefer not to use the command line interface.
+As a programmer its always good to use terminal.

+2) GitKraken:
+- GitKraken is a graphical user interface (GUI) for Git, providing a visual representation of your repositories.
+Visualizes branches, commits, and merges.

+3) Github dekstop:
+- Github dekstop is another graphical user interface (GUI) for Git, providing visual representations and simplifying common Git operations.

+4) SVN (Subversion):
-- Git is a tool that tracks changes in your code over time whereas github is a website to host your repository online
+- SVN is a centralised version control system that helps software developers manage and track changes in their code over time.
+- It allows multiple people to work on the same project simultaneously, keeping a history of modifications, and facilitating collaboration.

+GitHub, GitLab, and Bitbucket are online platforms where you can store, collaborate, and manage your code that uses Git as the version control system.
+While they share the fundamental purpose of hosting repositories, they may differ in additional features, integrations, and the overall development ecosystem they offer.

+1) GitHub:
+- GitHub is a web-based platform, owned by Microsoft, for hosting and collaborating on Git repositories.
+It's like a cloud-based space to store and work on your code.
+- It provides Git repository hosting, code collaboration, issue tracking, and integration with various development tools.

+2) GitLab:
+- GitLab is also a web-based platform for hosting Git repositories, similar to GitHub.
+- It offers a complete DevOps platform, encompassing not only version control but also continuous integration and deployment (CICD).
+- It provides Git repository hosting, continuous integration, deployment tools, code review, issue tracking, and more—all within a single platform.

+3) Bitbucket:
+- Bitbucket is also a web-based platform for hosting Git repositories, owned by Atlassian, similar to GitHub and GitLab.
+- It provides Git repository hosting, code collaboration, integration with other Atlassian products (such as Jira), and support for both Git and Mercurial repositories.

 - clone: Bring a repository that is hosted somewhere like github into a folder on your local machine
 - add: track your files and changes in Git